Skip to main content

 Social Media

-The Chesnutt Archive has had some success in collaborating with public media (most recently Browner’s contribution to a New York Times piece on Lorraine Hansberry’s use of Chesnutt’s work).[4]
-But until this grant period it had not utilized social media regularly.
-We created a Twitter account for the Chesnutt Archive, and staff time was allocated to its maintenance.
-At the suggestion of Christy Hyman— a UNL doctoral student, Chesnutt Archive GRA, and rising Twitter presence—we took some time to reflect on our purposes and principles prior to posting on the account.
-Following these discussions, Hyman composed ethics and best principles guidelines for social media engagement by the Chesnutt Archive (see appendix A).
-In essence, we aim for our Twitter account to serve as a responsible member of an already-existing community centered on the life, works, and legacies of Charles Chesnutt.
+The Chesnutt Archive has a modest social media presence, posting on X when we publish new material, and reposting relevant posts by others.
+Christy Hyman–during her stint as a UNL doctoral student–launched our social media efforts, and Hyman composed ethics and best principles guidelines for social media engagement by the Chesnutt Archive (see appendix A).
+In essence, we aim for our X account to serve as a responsible member of an already-existing community centered on the life, works, and legacies of Charles Chesnutt.
 We are interested not only in the original texts, but also his resonance today.
 But our goal is not to adjudicate historical debates about Chesnutt (at least in this medium); rather, we hope to share updates from the Chesnutt Archive and retweet content from other projects, libraries, scholars, and artists that provide useful cross-pollination with our own project.

 The Charles W. Chesnutt Archive Board